Discretizing

 figd2a

-Automatic discritizing datasets is accomplished by using a principled Bayesian discretization method.
-The method is created by Yi-Chun Chen et al [1] in Julia [2].
-The code is ported to Python and is now part of bnlearn.
-Yi-Chun Chen demonstrates that his proposed method is superior to the established minimum description length algorithm.
+Automatic discretization of datasets can be accomplished using a principled Bayesian discretization method.
+This method was created by Yi-Chun Chen et al. [1] in Julia [2].
+The code has been ported to Python and is now part of bnlearn.
+Yi-Chun Chen demonstrates that this proposed method is superior to the established minimum description length algorithm.

-A disadvantage of this approach is that you need to pre-define the edges before you can apply the discritization method.
-The underlying idea is that after applying this discritization method, structure learning approaches can then be applied.
-To demonstrate the usage of automatically discritizing continuous data, lets use the auto mpg dataset again.
+A limitation of this approach is that you need to pre-define the edges before applying the discretization method.
+The underlying idea is that after applying this discretization method, structure learning approaches can then be applied.
+To demonstrate the usage of automatic discretization for continuous data, let’s use the auto mpg dataset again.

 import bnlearn as bn